OH HELLO WE ARE BACK! SO COOL AN UPDATE, ENJOY IT!

 Oh hi!
 Welcome to our new scam website!
 We are happy you are here!

 Why, hello there, scam victim!
 I'm Travis Clark, and I may or may not exist.
 I go by the username of UNICK, pronounced 'eunuch', which means "man without a penis".
 Over the course of a few months, myself and my band of fellow scammers were able to scam roughly $2.4 million from users, promising them a state-of-the-art monitor that I didn't create!
 Since I was too much of a chicken shit to actually come back to my investors and cite problems or provide updates (ha, updates? really?), myself and my glorious team of people, who also might not exist, decided to just run away with the money!
+Additionally, it only took me close to seven months to realize that this domain name was on my profile, so I removed it so I can continue to scam people.
+I'm so crafty!

 And, I'm Andy Shuw, CEO of TAIHE International Scam, Ltd. When I'm not trying to scam people by selling counterfeit shoes and creating other companies that will walk away with investments, I enjoy cuddling up to Travis Clark because he is void of penis and spending time teaching my child and my fucking ugly ass wife how to scam people as well.
 I anticipate that within a few years time, he will be stealing kid's lunch money on the playground!
 Anything to make a quick buck, because I honestly only care about money.